 Licensing requirements for animal massage therapists vary by state, with qualifying practice hours ranging from 100-500.
 Animal massage therapy might be part of regular veterinary medicine licensure in some states, while others have no explicit requirements.
 Regulations might be dictated by the same state organization that oversees massage therapy for humans.
 Training and certificate programs are available and might be required for animal massage practitioners.
 These include a combination of coursework and contact hours.

 Career Outlook for Animal Massage Therapists

-According to the BLS, job opportunities for animal care and service workers were expected to grow 15% from 2012-2022.
-This is slightly faster than the average for all professions, partially due to the fact that both pet ownership and pet owners' disposable incomes are expected to increase.
+According to the BLS, job opportunities for animal care and service workers were expected to grow 11% from 2014-2024.
+This is faster than the average for all professions, partially due to the fact that both pet ownership and pet owners' disposable incomes are expected to increase.

 Animal massage specialists might be able to find work with police and military dogs, racehorses, work horses, or other animals that are physically active.
 Other clients might include personal pets, especially those that are aging.

 Animal massage therapists work with animals to alleviate pain, and can specialize with dogs, racehorses, or aging pets.
 They must have a love for animals, and some may be required to complete a training program and attain licensure.
 Animal care and service workers will enjoy a faster-than-average growth in employment opportunities from 2014-2024, with job demand increasing by as much as 11%.